Conservation travel: Help nature while you enjoy it.

 - We are creating wildlife corridors through regeneration and some revegetation, removing any weeds, and improving the diversity of the existing woodland.

-- We have a resident mob of Eastern-grey Kangaroos, at least 2 Swamp/Black Wallabies, the occasional visit from a Koala and Echidnas, and many birds.
+- We have a resident mob of Eastern-grey Kangaroos, at least 2 Swamp/Black Wallabies, the occasional visit from Koalas and Echidnas, and many birds.

-- on all tours that visit the You Yangs Regional Park the Wildlife Guide and tour guests remove Boneseed – an invasive, introduced weed – as part of our Make a Home for Koala Clancy! project.
+- on all tours that visit the You Yangs Regional Park the Wildlife Guide and tour guests remove Boneseed – an invasive, introduced weed – as part of our Make a Home for Koala Clancy project.
 Boneseed covers large areas and crowds out smaller native shrubs (particularly fruiting saltbushes) and grasses that are food for wallabies, kangaroos and a huge variety of small birds.
-We are currently removing over 30,000 boneseed weeds annually on tours.
-Wild koala sightings in the area we weed have doubled since the beginning of this program.
+We are currently removing over 100,000 boneseed weeds annually.
+Wild koala sightings in the 112 hectare region where we remove the weed have doubled since the beginning of this program.

-- we run for Locals once a month with the purpose of educating local people about their wildlife, and removing Boneseed Weed.
+- our not for profit Koala Clancy Foundation runs Koala Conservation Days for Locals twice a month with the purpose of educating local people about their wildlife, and removing Boneseed Weed.
 Each locals day removes 5,000 – 8,000 weeds.

 - we take all rubbish with us when we go, often including anything we find left behind by others.
 All natural products (95% of our rubbish) are brought back to base and composted.